-- We have maintained our S&P 500 Index year-end fair value target of 3,000, even after the index broached that target September 17. - We favor large caps as the business cycle ages, though recent small cap strength suggests large cap leadership may have been stretched. - We recommend balanced style exposure.
-Relative valuations, higher interest rates, and rising oil prices favor value stocks, but the Federal Reserve (Fed) rate-cutting environment and slowing economic growth favor growth. - We expect a U.S.-China trade deal late this year or in early 2020, but the risk of a more prolonged conflict has risen.
-Still, valuations and economic growth favor emerging markets over developed foreign markets. - Slower but still solid economic growth and modest inflation may put upward pressure on yields, but trade uncertainty and the global appetite for U.S. Treasuries increase the likelihood they remain range bound. - We emphasize a blend of high-quality intermediate bonds, with a preference for investment-grade corporates and mortgage-backed securities (MBS) over Treasuries, in suitable strategies.
-MBS provides a diversifying source of yield within the investment-grade space, while economic growth is supportive of investmentgrade corporates.
-High-yield corporates could become an alternative to equities on a risk-adjusted basis. - Following a strong month, the S&P 500 is back near all-time highs and importantly has seen strong participation from cyclicals and small caps, two areas of the market that have struggled for much of the past year.
-Breadth has been strong, and sentiment remains restrained, supporting a bullish technical bias for U.S. equities.
+- We have maintained our S&P 500 Index year-end fair value target of 3,000 even as the index hovers near that level following recent progress on U.S.-China trade discussions. - We recommend balanced style exposure.
+Relative valuations and the latest move higher in interest rates favor value stocks, but multiple potential Federal Reserve (Fed) rate cuts and slowing economic growth favor growth. - Attractive valuations, demographics, and relatively strong economic growth favor emerging markets over developed foreign markets, although we acknowledge the risk of a prolonged U.S.-China conflict remains elevated. - It's difficult to envision a new near-term positive catalyst for oil prices after the massive Saudi supply disruption had limited sustained impact. - Slower but still solid economic growth and modest inflation may put upward pressure on yields, but trade uncertainty and the global appetite for U.S. Treasuries increase the likelihood they remain range bound. - We emphasize a blend of high-quality intermediate bonds, with a preference for investment-grade corporates and mortgage-backed securities (MBS) over Treasuries in suitable strategies.
+MBSs provide a diversifying source of yield within the investment-grade space, while economic growth is supportive of investment-grade corporates.
+High-yield corporates could become an alternative to equities on a risk-adjusted basis. - Technicals for U.S. equities suggest a bullish bias, as trends remain favorable and positioning is restrained.
+While technicals continue to favor large caps over small caps, the Russell 2000 Index is once again near strong support.